alvinf7989/sep10-freedom-project/blog/entry04.md

 }
 ```

 This code uses the following `var()` element for two colors and they are used globally.
 Do you see the root selector that's on the top of the code snippet?
-That's what makes the CSS variables global
+That's what makes the CSS variables global.
+To make a local variable you have to put the `--blue` and/or `--white` variable in the selector they choose the color in.
+Now I tinkered with this by changing the hex code for the `--white` variable from `#ffffff` to `#000000` which makes black.
+Another way of tinkering of mine was making a local variable by changing th

 ## Sources
 The 2 sources that I used for CSS Variables were [W3schools](https://www.w3schools.com/css/css3_variables.asp) and [FreeCodeCamp](https://www.freecodecamp.org/news/what-are-css-variables-and-how-to-use-them/) and as I said before, only the W3schools website can let me edit the code through the CSS Variables website.
-If I go to the FreeCodeCamp CSS Variables website it will let me see the code.
+If I go to the FreeCodeCamp CSS Variables website it will only let me _see_ the code and preview.

 ## EDP
 I am at the Planning part of the proccess where I plan to use the CSS Variable tool for my Freedom Project.
 Right now, I use the tool to rise to the next Engineering Design Process.